gucci-on-fleek/lockdown-browser/Readme.md

 This project is intended merely as a proof-of-concept.
 While this tool could be used to facilitate cheating, this is not my intent.
 Any consequences of using this tool in a real exam are entirely your responsibility.

-Also, I'd like to point out that Respondus has explicitly granted permission for this type of research.
+Also, I’d like to point out that Respondus has explicitly granted permission for this type of research.
 [From their website](https://archive.md/WTat2#54%):
   > Hacker Tested, Market Approved – Hundreds of universities and schools around the world use LockDown Browser.
 It seems that at least one person (or team) at each institution makes it a quest to “break out” or beat the system.
 Some of the best minds have taken our software to task over the years, and we’ve addressed each issue that’s been raised.
 (Yes, **you have our blessing… go ahead and see if you can break it.**)

 ## System Requirements